Requirements · Cloudflare Magic Transit docs

 - Support GRE tunneling.

-- Allow configuration of at least 1 tunnel per Internet service provider (ISP).
+- Allow configuration of at least one tunnel per Internet service provider (ISP).

 - Support maximum segment size (MSS) clamping.